securisec/usb_packet_decoder/README.md

 # usb_packet_decoder

-This script leverages Tshark to dump and decode keys typed on a USB keybaord.
+This script leverages Tshark to dump and decode keys typed on a USB keyboard.
 No Dvorak keyboard support yet.

 Usuage: python usb_keyboard_pcap.py /path/to/pcap/example.pcap